What You Need To Do To Secure Your eCommerce Site Against Cyber-Attacks?

 You must look for a platform that has strong security credentials and provides several security tools.
 Anyone who has access to your eCommerce platform needs to use a secure password.
-The password must be reliable which includes alphabets, numbers and special characters as a strong password will be more secure.
+The password must be reliable and include alphabets, numbers, and special characters as a strong password will be more secure.

 The password should also be changed regularly to reduce the chance of it getting hacked.

-The PCI requires every website processing credit card or online financial transacting website to perform specific security tasks.
+The PCI requires every website processing credit cards or online financial transacting websites to perform specific security tasks.
 There are various levels of PCI compliance.

 The level of PCI compliance will vary depending on the number of transactions your business makes in a year.
 If you are not complying with PCI regulations, then there is a risk of leaving customer information vulnerable to hackers.